tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 It contains the information needed to encrypt a message under ObliviousDNSKey.public_key such that only the owner of the corresponding private key can decrypt the message.
-The values for ObliviousDNSKey.kem_id, ObliviousDNSKey.kdf_id, and ObliviousDNSKey.aead_id are described in {{!I-D.irtf-cfrg-hpke}}, Section 7.
+The values for ObliviousDNSKey.kem_id, ObliviousDNSKey.kdf_id, and ObliviousDNSKey.aead_id are described in {{!I-D.irtf-cfrg-hpke}} Section 7.
 For convenience, let Identifier(ObliviousDNSKey) be defined as the SHA256 value of ObliviousDNSKey serialized.

 # Oblivious DoH Message Format {#encryption}